How to Become a UX & UI Designer (A Comprehensive Guide)

 - Wave (invoicing tool) — Create, manage invoices, and track payments.
 You can link it to your bank account (certain countries) and PayPal.

 - Critically study apps & websites you use — By objectively analyzing your own behaviors as a user, you will tremendously improve as a designer.
-Make a habit of noticing things that catch your attention, things that works well, or things that frustrate you.
+Make a habit of noticing things that catch your attention, things that work well, or things that frustrate you.

 - Invision Blog — Extremely useful and informative articles, including tutorials, resources & tools, how to get clients, how to present your work, how to collaborate, etc. They also have a youtube channel of interviews with experts from the industry.